 Friday, October 22 | Virtual (12:00-1:00pm)

-After a week of learning, questioning, and understanding, it’s time to take action.
-What will you do to bring fairness and equity to your community?
-In this rousing wrap-up session, you’ll hear from Philadelphia influencers who are ready to go: Art Haywood, PA State Senator; Della Clark, President of the Enterprise Center; Anne Nevins, President of the Philadelphia Industrial Development Corporation (PIDC); and our own David Griffith, Executive Director of ECS.
-They’ll be detailing their commitments in the next 12 months to help reduce barriers to economic mobility and offering each of us a range of opportunities for courageous involvement.
+This rousing wrap-up session brought together Philadelphia influencers ready to take action: Art Haywood, PA State Senator; Della Clark, President of the Enterprise Center; Anne Nevins, President of the Philadelphia Industrial Development Corporation (PIDC); and our own David Griffith, Executive Director of ECS.
+They detailed their commitments in the next 12 months to help reduce barriers to economic mobility and offered Forum participants a range of opportunities for courageous involvement.
+View this recorded session.

 PA State Senator Art Haywood